sakurashine/HiBiCo/README.md

 Our implementation is based on [CaCo](https://github.com/maple-research-lab/CaCo) and [LSCoSa](https://github.com/sakurashine/LSCoSa).
 We would like to thank them.

 ## Citation
-lf you find this code useful, we would appreciate a kindly citation:
+If this work aids your research, we would appreciate a kindly citation:
 ```
 @ARTICLE{11050958,
   author={Dong, Jian and Liang, Miaomiao and He, Zhi and Zhou, Chengle},